encode/apistar/README.md

 benchmarks in the coming weeks, and are also planning to add support for an asynchronous deployment mode.

+Its also important to recognize that raw latency or throughput numbers are typically not the most important factor to take into consideration when choosing a framework.
+Having said that, our aim is for API Star to hit the sweet spot for both performance and for productivity.

 ---

 # Deployment